 It is the last but the most important step of adding outlook emails to access database.
 As, if you don’t setup your email data collection to be processed automatically by outlook.
 Or if replay fails to process then you can manually process each of the reply just by following down the complete steps:

-2. Make a right-click on the user’s reply which you want to process and choose Export Data to Microsoft Access.
+2. On the user’s reply make a right-click, that you currently want to process and hit the Export Data to Microsoft Access option.

-3. On the Export data to Microsoft Access dialog window, verify data that is to added to the table and hit the OK option.
+3. Now from the Export data to Microsoft Access dialog window, please make verification of the data which you wants to add to your table.
+After then hit on the OK option.

-5. You need to repeat the same steps for each of the reply
+5. For each replay you need to repeat the same steps.

 Hopefully, now you can easily operate Import Outlook Email Into Access Database task.
 Try the above mentioned steps carefully and do share your experiences with us in our comment section.